 You can create your template according to the workflow you want to implement.
 There are many ways you can set up your workflow for newly created articles, but here are two ideas you might consider:

-If articles are created as Draft status, they appear in the Drafts list, and only Guide managers can access to the list of drafts.
-Agents cannot navigate to draft articles in your Help Center.
+If articles are created as Draft status, they appear in the Drafts list, and only Guide admins can access to the list of drafts.
+Agents cannot navigate to draft articles in your help center.
 Publishers can filter the drafts list as needed.
 You'll still need to select a section for the article in your template, but the article won't appear in that section while it's still a draft, so agents won't see it.